yaslav/subreddit-image-downloader/README.md

 # subreddit-image-downloader
 Downloads images from top posts in a subreddit, up to max.
-100 per week/day/month/year/all.
+100 of the day/week/month/year/all.
 # Requirements
 *curl* needed to download JSON data, *jq* to parse JSON data, *tput* from ncurses package for progress bar
 # Execution